-During the initial six month enrollment window after your 65th birthday, insurers cannot decline to offer you coverage.
-However, beyond the 6 months companies can decline to insure you.
-And even during the window, companies can decline to cover pre-existing conditions for up to 6 months after enrollment.
+During the initial six-month enrollment window after your 65th birthday, insurers cannot decline to offer you coverage.
+However, beyond the six months companies can decline to insure you.
+And even during the window, companies can decline to cover pre-existing conditions for up to six months after enrollment.
 The most common conditions for guaranteed issue are seen below.

-Note: Certain people will have a right to guaranteed issue of a Medicare supplement plan, without regard to pre-existing conditions, no matter when they enroll, even if it's beyond the 6 month window.
-In order to be eligible for guaranteed issue under any of the following six circumstances, you must apply within 63 days after losing your other health plan coverage.
+Note: Certain people will have a right to guaranteed issue of a Medicare supplement plan, without regard to pre-existing conditions, no matter when they enroll, even if it's beyond the six-month window.
+To be eligible for guaranteed issue under any of the following six circumstances, you must apply within 63 days after losing your other health plan coverage.
+If you first become eligible for Medicare benefits because of age, disability or end-stage renal disease on or after January 1, 2020, the references below to Plans C and F (including F with a high deductible) are deemed references to Plans D and G (including G with a high deductible).
+AB 250 also provides a guaranteed issue period for at least 60 days from the first day of your birthday month.

-- 1. When an employer terminates a group plan or eliminates substantially all supplemental benefits, an individual is eligible for Plans A, B, C, F (including F with a high deductible), K or L. - 2.
-When a group plan is primary to Medicare and either the plan terminates or an individual leaves the plan, the individual is eligible for Plans A, B, C, F (including F with a high deductible), K or L. - 3.
-An individual who has a Medicare SELECT supplemental policy or is enrolled in a Medicare Advantage plan under Medicare (managed care or private fee-for-service, see pages 46 53), and discontinues the coverage because:
+1. When an employer terminates a group plan or eliminates substantially all supplemental benefits, an individual is eligible for Plans A, B, C, F (including F with a high deductible), K or L.

-- a.
+- 2. When a group plan is primary to Medicare and either the plan terminates or an individual leaves the plan, the individual is eligible for Plans A, B, C, F (including F with a high deductible), K or L. - 3.
+An individual who has a Medicare SELECT supplemental policy or is enrolled in a Medicare Advantage plan under Medicare (managed care or private fee-for-service, see pages 45 55), and discontinues the coverage because: - a.
 The plan terminates or no longer provides service in the individual's area of residence; - b.
 The individual is no longer eligible for the plan due to a change in residence; or - c.
 The individual can show that the plan: - 1) Violated a material provision of the contract; or - 2) The agent for the plan materially misrepresented the plan.